ethereum/devp2p/discv5/discv5-theory.md

 ## Node Roles

-A node that advertises DISC-NG capability in its ENR acts as a registrar, subject to local policy and resource limits.
+A node that advertises TopDisc capability in its ENR acts as a registrar, subject to local policy and resource limits.

-A **registrar** accepts DISC-NG registration and lookup requests, admits advertisements into its local **ad cache**, and returns admitted advertisements to discoverers.
+A **registrar** accepts TopDisc registration and lookup requests, admits advertisements into its local **ad cache**, and returns admitted advertisements to discoverers.

-A DISC-NG-capable node may also act as an advertiser, a discoverer, or both.
+A TopDisc-capable node may also act as an advertiser, a discoverer, or both.

 An **advertiser** participates in a service and registers advertisements for that service with registrars.
 A node acts as an advertiser only for services that it chooses to advertise.